ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-3/exercise-3.md

-# Exercise 3 - Organize, secure, and prepare data using schemas, permissions, and projects
+# Exercise 3 - Collaborate inside Notebooks and share Lakehouse.
+Use SQL Endpoint and SSMS

 > [!NOTE]
 > Timebox: 30 minutes